 Italian TV Shows: Get Watching

-In this article, I’ve tried to collect a few shows that are very different from each other.
+In this article, I’ve tried to collect some of the most popular Italian TV shows that are also very different from each other.
 So there’s bound to be something for everyone, no matter your level or TV show preferences.

-Each of these Italian television shows has its own merit.
+Each of these Italian TV shows has its own merit.
 And you may find that if you start one you didn’t think you'd like, Italian TV can change your mind.

 So now's the time to start immersing yourself in Italian through TV.
 Like I said in the beginning, if you're not sure where to start, just pick one and get going.
 And if you still don't like it, change!

-So make and start and watch some Italian TV today!
+So make a start and watch some Italian TV today!